uthef/qrcode-generator-GUI/README.md

 **Open folder**: Opens the file explorer in the folder where the QR-Codes are saved.

 ## Terminal Version
-The Terminal version doesnt offer any advanced options and saves files as png.
+The Terminal version doesn't offer any advanced options and saves files as png.
 Default settings in the terminal version are the same as the default settings in the GUI Version.

 When asked to generate another one, enter "n" to quit or anything else to keep going.